braboj/randomgen/CONTRIBUTING.md

 ## Code style

-In general, Python Fire follows the guidelines in the [Google Python Style Guide].
+In general, the project follows the guidelines in the [Google Python Style Guide].

 In addition, the project follows a convention of: